anphonic/ej2-aspnetmvc-docs/src/maps/maps/markers.md

 ## Adding marker template

 The Marker can be added as a template in the Maps component.
-The `Template` property of the `MapsMarker` class is used to set the HTML element or id of an element as a template.
+The `Template` property of the `MapsMarker` is used to set the HTML element or id of an element as a template.

 {% aspTab template="maps/markers/marker-label", sourceFiles="marker-label.cs" %}